sass/sass/proposal/package-importer.d.ts.md

 ## Ecosystem Notes

-The new `useNodePkgImporter` option will not be available in the [Legacy JS API].
+The new `pkgImporter` option will not be available in the [Legacy JS API].
 Third-party applications that don't support the modern API will be unable to use the built-in package importer.
 Some notable examples follow.